 In case you are active on social media, you must have heard this term multiple times by now.
-Everyone is learning data science, or talking about it, or trying to get you to enroll in their data science course.
+Everyone is learning data science, or talking about it, or trying to get you to enrol in their data science course.
 We all know what web data is–unstructured information that can be cleaned and used as per requirement.
 What is data science and how does it benefit from web scraping?
-Well, the truth is that data science is a combination of data inference, development of new algorithm and data processing that helps solve problems that were deemed unsolvable earlier, due to unavailability of large data-sets earlier.
+Well, the truth is that data science is a combination of data inference, development of new algorithms and data processing that helps solve problems that were deemed unsolvable earlier, due to the unavailability of large data sets earlier.
 But how is so much data generated, and where can a person find it.
 Well, mostly these data sets are owned by large corporations, and they are scarcely seen lending their data set for free, for conducting studies.
-However, most of the data is exposed, in their websites, though not in a structured format.
-This is where web scraping walks in through the door.
-Web scraping is used in most data science projects, to help gather more and more data on topics.
+However, most of the data is exposed in their websites, though not in a structured format.
+This is where web scraping technology walks in through the door.
+Web scraper is used in most data science projects, to help gather more and more data on topics.

-Mostly data scientists will deal with the algorithm development and data engineers will deal with the infrastructure requirements, and thus someone with web scraping experience has also become important.
-Although on hearing the word, you might think it is just grabbing data from websites, scraping is more about cleaning and structuring data that is grabbed.
+Most data scientists will deal with the algorithm development and data engineers will deal with the infrastructure requirements, and thus someone with web scrapping experience has also become important.
+Although on hearing the word, you might think it is just grabbing data from websites by screen scraping, scraping is more about cleaning and structuring data that is obtained.
 It thus involves varying skills and due to new changes in front-end development, these “data-grabbers” have to keep upskilling every day.

 This is something you probably haven’t heard of.
 Google’s new version of Android, called Pie, comes with a “Digital Wellness Feature”.
-Rumors are, that even Apple is planning the same with its next iPhone and iPad.
-After extensive web-scraping and data collection, both of the tech-giants have come to the conclusion, that these small devices are now having a net negative result on people’s productivity, unlike before.
+Rumours are that even Apple is planning the same with its next iPhone and iPad.
+After extensive scraping websites and data collection, both of the tech giants have come to the conclusion that these small devices are now having a net negative result on people’s productivity, unlike before.

 Since Google is the one hosting the apps, and most of us actually use Gmail or Google Chrome, there’s a long way that Google can go.
-It can stop us from checking the mail every few seconds, it can show less ads that it knows we are more probable to click on after we have used our cellphone for a designated period of time.
-It can block certain sites when it is our nap-time.
-It can actually study us by scraping the web data that we browse to automatically take steps to de-addict us.
+It can stop us from checking the mail every few seconds, it can show fewer ads that it knows we are more probable to click on after we have used our cellphone for a designated period of time.
+It can block certain sites when it is our nap time.
+It can actually study us by scraping the web data that we browse to automatically take steps to De-addict us.

-So web-scraping is not just about price wars and content generation.
-Most of the latest artificial intelligence algorithms and machine learning models are trained on data collected through web scraping.
-Web-Scraping is indeed the only way to get ahead in the race for Big-Data.
+So webscraper is not just about price wars and content generation.
+Most of the latest artificial intelligence algorithms and machine learning models are trained on data collected through websitescraper.
+Web Scraping or web scraping service is indeed the only way to get ahead in the race for Big-Data.